apache/flink/docs/apis/scala_shell.md

 bin/start-scala-shell.sh yarn
 ~~~

-The shell reads the connection information of the deployed Flink cluster from a `.yarn-properties` file in temporary directory.
-If there is no deployed Flink cluster on YARN, the shell prints error message.
+The shell reads the connection information of the deployed Flink cluster from the `.yarn-properties` file, which is created in the configured `yarn.properties-file.location` directory or the temporary directory.
+If there is no deployed Flink cluster on YARN, the shell prints an error message.

-The shell can deploy Flink cluster to YARN for the shell only.
-If you add an parameter `-n <arg>` which means a number of containers, the shell deploy a new Flink cluster on YARN and connect the cluster.
+The shell can deploy a Flink cluster to YARN, which is used exclusively by the shell.
+The number of YARN containers can be controlled by the parameter `-n <arg>`.
+The shell deploys a new Flink cluster on YARN and connects the cluster.
 You can also specify options for YARN cluster such as memory for JobManager, name of YARN application, etc..

 ## Adding external dependencies